valcapp/jsc19/README.md

 ## Usage

 Clone the repository on your machine.

-Inside the repository there is a "sd" directory: replace that with your own directory, which is the one containing the system-dynamics model you want to publish (or a copy of it).
-Make sure the web folder within that has been published.
+Then replace the "sd" directory with your own working directory.
+Your working dir is the folder containing the model you are working on.
+Make sure the "sd" folder contains:
+* your system-dynamics model in .mdl format.
+Make sure there is only one .mdl file in the "sd" dir.
+* the web directory published by Vensim.
+Make sure the web folder has been published and is up to date with your model.

 To launch the app: open the command line or terminal, change directory to the vensim-dash repo cloned on your machine and finally launch run.js via node: